IowaDave/Thermistors/README.md

 Still with me?
 Here I go.
 How does one measure a temperature *accurately* using a thermistor?

-What attracts me to thermistors is their simplicity compared to "intelligent" sensors such as the popular DS3231, DHT11 and DHT22 devices.
-Those things cost money and report their readings through serial communications that require specialized code libraries.
+What attracts me to thermistors is their simplicity compared to "intelligent" sensors marketed to hobbyists, such as the popular DS3231, DHT11 and DHT22 devices.

+Those products cost money and report their readings through serial communications that require specialized code libraries.

-By contrast, an inexpensive can be read directly by a microcontroller without resort to a library.
+By contrast, an inexpensive thermistor can be read directly by a microcontroller without resort to a library.

 I'm curious to know more than merely how to cobble together an apparatus: how does a thermistor work, and how can one be calibrated to obtain reasonable accuracy?